alenzhao/denovo-variant-caller-java/README.rst

 denovo-variant-caller
 =====================

-Calls Denovo variants using information from a mother, father and child trio.
+Calls de novo variants using information from a mother, father and child trio.
 Uses a bayesian inference method to make the calls.

 Getting started
 ---------------

-This Java program allows you to discover denovo variants using Bayesian denovo variant calling.
+This Java program allows you to discover denovo variants using Bayesian de novo variant calling.

 * To use, first build the client using `Apache Maven`_::